rositca-yancheva/friday-finance/dev-fullstack/README.md

 If you were not lazy enough for stop right on the [TL;DR](#tldr), nice!
 Here is a step-by-step explanation to you.

+> _**Attention:** If you're here aiming for a frontend only or for a backend only opportunity, check [this answer](#im-interested-in-working-with-frontend-only-how-does-this-code-challenge-make-sense) first._

 ### General Instructions

 As any good full-stack Web solution, you'll need frontend (aka client-side code), backend (aka server-side code), and database layers in place.
 On top of that, the solution itself is really simple, since this challenge is more like a partial [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) than anything really exotic.